 There were some verdicts that protecting people from environmental pollution by punishing the producers who had violated environment.
-In a given verdict the shop of a shammer called Hüseyin Beşe had been forced to move because of harmful gas emission during his job process.
-Another verdict related environment was to retain district imams (Muslim clerics) controlling the chimney sweeps when they were doing flue cleaning.
+In a given verdict4 the shop of a shammer called Hüseyin Beşe had been forced to move because of harmful gas emission during his job process.
+Another verdict related environment was to retain district imams (Muslim clerics) controlling the chimney sweeps when they were doing flue cleaning.5

-In the Ottoman State, quality of goods and services were given particular importance.
-So, standardization was applied for goods and services.
-The person who compromised quality or sold nonstandard goods, punished heavily like being sentenced to penal servitude for life.
-According to a verdict that given by Istanbul Court, Hüseyin b.
-Hasan who produced nonstandard hilt had disqualified from sword profession.
-Besides this verdict, the one who used fake copper for his job process was sentenced to penal servitude for life.
-Furthermore, the court took a decision to protect consumers: fake copper goods was disposed by throwing into the sea to not to use again.
+In the Ottoman state, quality of goods and services were given particular importance.
+So, standardisation was applied for goods and services.
+The person who compromised quality or sold non-standard goods, were punished heavily like being sentenced to penal servitude for life.
+According to a verdict that given by Istanbul Court,6 Hüseyin b.
+Hasan who produced non-standard hilt had disqualified from sword profession.
+Besides this verdict, the one who used fake copper for his job process was sentenced to penal servitude for life.7 Furthermore, the court took a decision to protect consumers: fake copper goods were disposed by throwing into the sea to not to use again.8

-Closed-economy model of Ottoman State was required to regulate raw materials, semi-finished and finished products.
+Closed-economy model of Ottoman state was required to regulate raw materials, semi-finished and finished products.
 Because of the constraints on supplying raw materials from outside markets and limited supply of raw materials in domestic market forced to implement some policies in order to protect interior market and raw materials was expended to the production of semi-finished and finished goods that had had high value added.
 If the raw materials had remained, they could be sold crudely.
-Thus some verdicts were rendered by Istanbul Court had sympathized with this regulation policy.
-For instance, it was forbidden that snow sellers sold snow before fulfilled Sorbet seller's needs (snow is
+Thus some verdicts were rendered by Istanbul Court had sympathised with this regulation policy.
+For instance, it was forbidden that snow sellers sold snow before fulfilled Sorbet seller's needs9 (snow is raw material for Sorbet) and tripe sellers could not bought and cook the abomasus that belonged to chef (because abomasus is raw material for chef to cook more value added meal from cooked abomasus).10